-If OOIO is invoked from UPDATE, CONNECT SCREEN or CONNECT VIEW and OOIO\$[0]="99" the CONNECT METHOD or RETURN directive defined in "OOIO\ERROR" will be processed prior to returning control back to your application.
-If "OOIO\ERROR" is not set, normal error processing will be executed based on the value of ERR.
-In the case of the UPDATE directive, standard UPDATE ERROR PROCESSING IS procedure\name is always executed based on the value of ERR when control is returned to the Script.
+If OOIO is invoked from UPDATE, CONNECT SCREEN or CONNECT VIEW and OOIO\$[0] is set to "ERROR 99", the CONNECT METHOD or RETURN directive defined in "OOIO_ERROR" will be processed prior to returning control back to your application.
+If "OOIO_ERROR" is not set, normal error processing will be executed based on the value of ERR.
+In the case of the UPDATE directive, standard UPDATE ERROR PROCESSING IS procedure_name is always executed based on the value of ERR when control is returned to the Script.